 Do we take any initiative to get together to start even a small but beneficial project?
 If we meet a person qualified to undertake a project, are we willing to let that person take the lead, while we gather support for this person to help us develop the future of this nation?
 Do we try to learn from our elders, to gain the knowledge and wisdom to pass to the new generation to carry the awareness of the pain and suffering of the past, and take it to convert it to a healing and remedy and strength and elevation for the future?

-Our time now is filled with so many frivolous and negative activities.
-We waste time agonizing over family dramas, calamities, time wasting hobbies, backbiting and gossiping.
-We obsess over dinner venues, lunch appointments and vacations and approach these subjects with enthusiasm and dedication.
+Our time now is filled with so many frivolous and negative activities: family dramas, calamities, time wasting hobbies, backbiting and gossiping.
+We obsess over dinner venues, lunch appointments and vacations.
 When will we share the same zeal and energy for the elevation of the ummah?
-We should get off this merry go round of life and instead, divert this time and energy towards commanding the good and elevating the ummah.

 Islamic history had many beacons – figures such as Salahuddin and Muhammad Al Fateh, whose glorious achievements lit up the name of Islam.
 Where are people of such characteristics today – and even if we saw them, would we be willing to support them?